 - I can get a fresh fruit smoothie for 5 quetzales (about $.60)

 - And my new favorite is a ChocoBanana for 1-2 quetzales (less than $.25), a frozen banana on a stick dipped in chocolate and peanuts.
 Delicious!

 My 2nd intention was to work remotely.

-This phone works on WiFi – check out how cool this is!
+Check out how cool this is!

-This means that I’m able to make my calls from Guatemala back to the U.S. from my normal cell phone at no additional cost other than the $20 I pay per month for the plan.
+I made my calls from Guatemala back to the U.S. from my cell phone at no additional cost.

 My other tool is my Google Chromebook.

-What folks have to understand is that you can’t download any software onto the computer.
+Understand that you can’t download any software onto the computer.

-Just imagine computing with only a chrome internet browser.
+Just imagine computing with only a Chrome internet browser.

 You also have a hard drive where you can store files.